CDCSProjects/SciFi/README.md

 - All other examples were used for our paper to demonstrate the speed of different operations, e.g. writing datasets to main memory.

 ## Documentation
 Currently, the documentation consists of this readme, *some* code documentation in Doxygen style, and a user documentation which can be found in the file SciFiFirstSteps.pdf in the root folder of this repository.
+We are aware that the documentation needs an update.